Le Samouraï

 Le Samouraï (/fr/; lit.
 'The Samurai') is a 1967 neo-noir crime thriller film written and directed by Jean-Pierre Melville and starring Alain Delon, François Périer, Nathalie Delon, and Cathy Rosier.
 A Franco-Italian production, it depicts the intersecting paths of a professional hitman (Delon) trying to find out who hired him for a job and then tried to have him killed, and the Parisian commissaire (Périer) trying to catch him.

 The film was released on 25 October 1967, and it sold over 1.9 million tickets in France.
 It received positive reviews, with particular praise given to Melville's screenwriting and atmospheric direction, and Delon's performance.
 An English-dubbed version of the film was released in the U.S. in 1972 as The Godson.

-Delon and Melville crystallize a film cited as one of the most influential in history, which will become an essential reference for many filmmakers.
-Many New Hollywood films and critical successes contain explicit references to Le Samouraï and the character of Jef Costello played by Delon.
+The film has come to be regarded as widely influential, particularly among the crime thriller genre, with many New Hollywood films containing explicit references to Le Samourai as well as the protagonist played by Delon.

 Plot

 Impassive hitman Jef Costello lives in a spartan single-room Paris apartment and keeps a small bird in a cage as a pet.
 His methodical modus operandi involves creating airtight alibis, including ones provided by his lover, Jane.
-After carrying out a contract killing on Martey, a nightclub owner, Jef is very clearly seen leaving the scene by the club's piano player, Valérie, and glimpsed by several other witnesses.
-The police bring Jef and other suspects in for a lineup, but the witnesses, including Valérie, fail to positively identify him.
+After carrying out a contract killing on Martey, a nightclub owner, Jef is clearly seen leaving the scene by the club's piano player, Valérie, and glimpsed by several other witnesses.
+The police bring Jef and other suspects in for an identity parade but the witnesses, including Valérie, fail to positively identify him.

 Jef is released, but the commissaire suspects him and has him followed.
 Jef loses the tail and goes to collect his fee for the hit.
 Instead of paying him, the man he meets tries to kill him, shooting him in the arm.
-Jef realises his unknown employers now view him as a liability because he is suspected in Martey's murder.
+Jef realises that his unknown employers now view him as a liability because he is suspected in Martey's murder.
 After treating his wound, Jef returns to the nightclub.
 While he is out, two police officers bug his room, agitating the bird in its cage.

 After the nightclub closes, Jef has Valérie take him to her home, reasoning that she did not identify him as the killer because his employer had told her not to.
 He asks her who hired him, and she tells him to call her in two hours.
-Meanwhile, the police search Jane's apartment and offer to leave her alone if she recants her alibi for Jef.
+The police search Jane's apartment and offer to leave her alone if she recants her alibi for Jef.
 She flatly rejects the offer.